Billie Lee Shares Emotional & Financial Struggles Caused By ‘Vanderpump Rules’

-LBTQ+ activist, Billie Lee discussed her time on Vanderpump Rules on Tuesday.
+LBTQ+ activist Billie Lee discussed her time on Vanderpump Rules on Tuesday.
 The former server shared with Page Six that the show caused her to struggle both financially and emotionally.

 Billie was the first transgender cast member to join the hit reality show.
 The self-proclaimed LGBTQ+ activist made an impassioned speech about coming out during her first appearance on Season 6 of Vanderpump Rules.